yibie/org-workbench/README.md

 org-workbench provides a digital card system that simulates a traditional physical card workbench, allowing you to organize and rearrange your org-mode notes in a digital environment.
 It's perfect for research organization, writing projects, and argument structure building.

+## Why use org-workbench?

+Imagine you're writing a paper or working on a research project.
+You have many notes scattered across different org files, and now you need to reorganize this content into a logically clear structure.

+**Problems with traditional approaches:**
+- Reorganizing directly in the original files would destroy the existing structure
+- Frequently switching between multiple files can cause loss of context
+- Need to consider complex hierarchical relationships, making operations cumbersome

+**org-workbench's solution:**
+- Create a "workbench" and extract all related content as cards
+- Experiment with different arrangements in a safe environment without affecting the original files
+- All cards are at the same level, making moving and reorganizing very simple
+- Can quickly jump back to the original file for editing while maintaining synchronization

+Simply put, org-workbench gives you a digital "card workbench" that lets you easily reorganize your notes like you would with physical cards.

 ## Features

 - **Digital Card System**: Create cards from any org-mode heading